 The Bank prepares all reports relating to the control of credit risk at fixed intervals.
-The Risk Management department communicates credit risk issues to the Board of Directors through its Risk Committee on a quarterly basis.
-Standardised reports to the Supervision Department of the CBC are sent on a monthly and quarterly basis according to each report's requirements.
+The Risk Management Function communicates credit risk issues to the Board of Directors through its Risk Committee at least on a quarterly basis.
+Standardised reports to the Supervision Department of the CBC are sent on a monthly, quarterly, semi-annual and annual basis according to each report's requirements.